Digital camera: Thumbnail files

 To enable loading many images in miniature view quickly and efficiently, and to retain meta data, some vendors' firmwares generate accompanying low-resolution thumbnail files for videos and raw photos.
 For example, those of Canon cameras end with .THM.
 JPEG can already store a thumbnail image standalone.

 Batteries

 Digital cameras have become smaller over time, resulting in an ongoing need to develop a battery small enough to fit in the camera and yet able to power it for a reasonable length of time.

-Digital cameras utilize either proprietary or standard consumer batteries.
+Digital cameras use either proprietary or standard consumer batteries.
 As of March 2014, most cameras use proprietary lithium-ion batteries while some use standard AA batteries or primarily use a proprietary Lithium-ion rechargeable battery pack but have an optional AA battery holder available.

 Proprietary

 The most common class of battery used in digital cameras is proprietary battery formats.
 These are built to a manufacturer's custom specifications.
 Almost all proprietary batteries are lithium-ion.
 In addition to being available from the OEM, aftermarket replacement batteries are commonly available for most camera models.